melviinkhoo/melviinkhoo/README.md

 ### Hi 👋, my name is Boo Siew Khoo also known as Melviin Khoo.
 <br>

-:briefcase: I'm currently working as **Technical Marketing Engineer** supporting the Marketing team and Product team worldwide in RF measurement field.
+:briefcase: I'm currently working as **Software QA Engineer** and previously a **Technical Marketing Engineer** supporting the Marketing team and Product team worldwide in RF measurement field.
 <br><br>

 :bulb: Founded [Creative Now Enterprise](https://about.cre8tivenow.com) together with friends to help local and international NGOs and SMEs to transform and automate their work digitally with Google Workspace in our free time.
 We have also attained [Google Partner status](https://cre8tive.page.link/google) in year 2022.